AI Vision Sensor#

 Color Signatures#

-A Color Signature is a unique color that the AI Vision Sensor can recognize.
+A Color Signature is a unique color that the VEX IQ AI Vision Sensor can recognize.
 These signatures allow the sensor to detect and track objects based on their color.
 Once a Color Signature is configured, the sensor can identify objects with that specific color in its field of view.

-Color Signatures are used in the Get object data block to process and detect colored objects in real-time.
+Color Signatures are used in the get object data block to process and detect colored objects in real-time.
 Up to 7 Color Signatures can be configured at a time.

 Example

-when started :: hat events
+when started

 [Display if any objects matching the RED_BOX signature is detected.]